 Stretching may not be seen as something to be done for non-athletes or regular people that go about their day without being involved in any form of physical activity.
 However, this common misconception could not be any more wrong and is the reason why so many folks complain about chronic aches and pain throughout their body.
 Stretching should be mandatory, whether or not one chooses to lead a physically active lifestyle (although it is highly recommended that you are physically active).
-Without further ado, let us commence with the reasons as to why stretching is so important and hopefully convince you to start stretching immediately.
+Without further ado, let us commence with the reasons as to why stretching is important and hopefully convince you to start doing so immediately.

-Stretching for The Body
+For The Body

-Stretching for The Mind
+For The Mind

 Of course, stretching is not only important for the body, but also for the mind.
 Because it allows you to release tension, it is an extremely effective way of stress relief.
 Most people feel calmer, which is why Pilates is such an efficient physical activity for both the mind and the body.
 In addition, you will also feel invigorated when you stretch, improving your energy levels almost immediately.

 Now that you know what makes stretching so good for the body and mind, it’s time to start regular routine.
 You’re bound to see positive effects from in just a short span of time and before long, you’ll be the healthiest version of yourself!